Egyptian League Cup

 The Egyptian League Cup, currently known as the WE League Cup for sponsorship reasons, is an annual knockout football competition in men's domestic football in Egypt.
-It's organized by the Egyptian Professional Football Clubs Association, and it's open to all clubs participating in the Egyptian Premier League, the highest level in the Egyptian football league system.
+Organized by the Egyptian Professional Football Clubs Association, the competition is open to all clubs participating in the Egyptian Premier League, the highest level of the Egyptian football league system.

 The tournament was officially announced on 26 September 2021, a few days after the Egyptian Professional Football Clubs Association was founded, with the aim of increasing the revenues of Egyptian clubs and increasing the competitiveness between them.
 The first edition of the tournament took place in 2022, consisting of a group stage and knockout phase, with the group stage being played during the 2021 Africa Cup of Nations, which was played in Cameroon in January and February 2022, while the knockout stage was played in July.
 Starting from the 2022–23 edition of the competition, the format was changed to a standard knockout format played throughout the season.

-Ceramica Cleopatra are the current holders, who defeated Tala'ea El Gaish 3–1 in the 2024 final to win their second League Cup title.
+Ceramica Cleopatra are the current holders, who defeated National Bank 2-0 in the 2025 final to win their third League Cup title.

 Trophy for the Egyptian League Cup are made by London-based silversmiths Thomas Lyte.